Striped Marlin of Magdalena Bay

 While it’s best to snorkel or free dive around the bait balls there will be 3 to 4 dives on your week long trip with massive schools of fish, turtles and the wreck of a WW1 submarine and the passenger steam ship SS Independence.
 But wait, there is more!
 Humpback whales are on the move at this time of year and if we are really lucky, we might even see orcas or blue whales!

 Drop by our SeeCreatures Dive Centre in the inner harbour of Cabo San Lucas to get fitted for any rental gear you might need and to take advantage of a complimentary Backscatter underwater photography workshop or a complimentary warmup dive or both!
 Meeting at the Dive Centre by 4:30 latest to board your liveaboard dive ship for a sunset cruise and overnight run up to Magdalena Bay.

-Let’s go diving with the option of 4 dives at the south end of Isla Santa Margarita.
+Let’s go diving at the south end of Isla Santa Margarita.
 You will be amazed at the abundance and variety of life.
-Both dive sites are home to California sea lion colonies but our second dive site has an especially large and impressive sea lion colony.
+Both dive sites are home to California sea lion colonies.

-We are going to be diving 2 different shipwrecks today weather permitting.
-A WW1 submarine that is remarkably intact with loads of life.
-And the wreck of the SS steamship Independence of the Vanderbuilt Line that sank with the loss of 150 lives.
+We are going to be diving shipwrecks today weather permitting.
+A WW1 submarine that is remarkably intact with loads of life or the wreck of the SS steamship Independence of the Vanderbuilt Line that sank with the loss of 150 lives.